At home with Airtasker: The start-up's CTO Paul Keen on building for hypergrowth

 Airtasker is a company in hypergrowth.
-Last year the job outsourcing marketplace surpassed half a million members, secured $22 million of funding in a round led by Seven West Media and recorded its fifth year of consecutive revenue growth.
+Last year the job outsourcing marketplace surpassed half a million members, secured $22 million in a funding round led by Seven West Media and recorded its fifth year of consecutive revenue growth.
 In October its award-winning ads during the AFL grand final half-time break reached an audience of millions.

-The Sydney-based start-up had been the victim of some growing strains in the past.
-Its technology infrastructure had failed it when most needed, the site crashing at the very moment it grabbed people's attention.
+The Sydney-based start-up had been the victim of some growing strains.
+Its infrastructure had failed when most needed, the site crashing at the very moment TV spots grabbed people's attention.

-At the beginning of 2016, the company appointed former Dick Smith CIO Paul Keen as its chief technology officer.
-Tasked with building a scalable and solid infrastructure that could handle the massive spikes in traffic the website was now experiencing, Keen took Airtasker to the cloud.
+At the beginning of 2016, the company appointed former Dick Smith CIO Paul Keen to the role of chief technology officer.
+Tasked with building a scalable and solid infrastructure that could handle the massive spikes in traffic the website would be experiencing, Keen took Airtasker to the cloud.

 “We knew that we had to keep our infrastructure up ahead of where the business was going to go,” Keen says.
 “So we found a way that we weren't going to be limited by growth.”

-That work complete, Keen’s team are focused on ensuring every Airtasker user’s experience is slick and secure, no matter how dizzying membership numbers get.
+That work complete, Keen’s team is now focused on ensuring every Airtasker user’s experience is slick and secure, no matter how high membership numbers get.

+They're also trying to solve the nagging question in the way of mainstream success: How comfortable are you with inviting a complete stranger into your home to iron your undies?

 Technology – including machine learning, moderating algorithms and complex analysis – will be the enabler, he says, that will help Airtasker reach its lofty aim of becoming a trusted household name.
 Creating that technology demands a laser-sharp focus from Keen and every one of Airtasker’s 60 staff.